Skip to main content

 Field Name Type Description

-NUMBER 2CO internal customer identifier.
+CUSTOMER_ID NUMBER 2Checkout internal customer identifier.

 ACCOUNT_ID NUMBER Vendor ID.

-ADDRESS_DELIVERY VARCHAR Address for delivery.
+ADDRESS_DELIVERY VARCHAR Address for codes delivery.

 COMPANY VARCHAR Company name.